-Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or permission of instructor
+Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or instructor approval

 CHR 316 Israelite Prophets

 This course is an introduction to the study of the Israelite prophecy comprising of the major and Minor Prophets.
 Emphasis is given to the biblical texts, their interpretations, theological themes, and the various critical issues involved in their interpretation.